AkhilaM01/NFT_Marketplace-prototype/README.md

 # NFT_Marketplace-prototype
-I prototyped an Android NFT marketplace application using the JustinMind platform, incorporating all essential features and activities that a potential prototype might entail.
+I prototyped an Android NFT marketplace application using the JustinMind, a prototyping tool, incorporating all essential features and activities that a potential prototype might entail.
 Ensured a comprehensive representation of the envisioned marketplace for all the NFTs and the pages.

-Requirements to access the files - JustinMind(A prototyping tool).
+Requirements to access the files - JustinMind platform.

 Public Link to my Prototype -